 PCFC is coordinating the CIEMSD and PLEXA to identify responder housing needs if they need to be isolated and/or quarantined, if they have childcare needs that would allow them to be able to work or unique work hours that would require childcare.
 They are also coordinating to look ahead and plan for staffing shortages, impact on mutual aid and radio interoperability.
 Numbers have been collated for housing and childcare.
-Alternative housing location has been determined.
+Alternative housing locations have been identified.
+MOUs/MOAs are in progress.
+(UPDATED)